jessy-ledu/jessy-ledu.github.io/_projects/(3) climate-change-a-global-data-analysis_embedded.md

 </iframe>

 ### What the Map Shows
+Cumulative emissions are also reveleant to look at since it shows that coutries with decreasing trend are still over the whole period the greatest emitters sush as counties in noth estern Europe and Russia, while USA china for exemple are the greastes contributor and maintain there trend of emission> however the overall cumulated contribution of Africa and latin America and indo pacific is still really limited.
+Alaska  while is not populated is a great emmiter due to thawing permafrost and the extraction and burning of fossil fuels for other countries.
 ---
 Below, you can view the entire notebook used to generate the visualizations and interpretations.
 This HTML document has been generated using Quarto: